 The Academy Trust is a member of an Umbrella Trust.
-The Kedermister Education Trust which acts as a strategic body helping to promote and assist education to those schools that are part of its membership.
+The Kedermister Education Trust is intended as a strategic body helping to promote and assist education to those schools that are part of its membership.
 The Kedermister Education Trust does not have any control over the operation of the Academy Trust.
-There are no connected organisations or related party relationships other than those noted in note 12 to the Financial Statements.
+There are no connected organisations or related party relationships other than those which may be noted in the Financial Statements.